humanist1965/BlogIt/funcvoop_grok.md

 <br>

-Here's a revised version of the article, formatted in markdown, that argues strongly against OOP and asserts that functional programming is the better path, while incorporating your feedback and maintaining the core ideas:

----

 # Why Object-Oriented Programming Was a Mistake

 Object-oriented programming (OOP) has been sold as a cornerstone of software development, but it’s a flawed paradigm we never should have embraced.
 Functional programming, with its emphasis on immutability and simplicity, offers a clearer, more robust alternative.
 Comparing the two is like contrasting a convoluted bureaucracy with a streamlined system—OOP is a path we should have avoided.